mciwing/mciwing.github.io/docs/python-extensive/data/tabular.md

     <img src="https://miro.medium.com/v2/resize:fit:640/format:webp/1*FAzumPnvzKUDolMG7SNcHw.png" alt="I Excel in Excel" width="370"/>
 </div>

-Reading Excel files can be straightforward, ==if they are properly structured==.
-However, if you see files like these...
+Reading Excel files can be straightforward, ==if they are properly structured!== However, if you see files like these...

 ![](../../assets/python-extensive/data/tabular/awesome-excel.PNG)